Nail Surgery: A Complete Guide

 An ingrowing toenail occurs when the corner or side of your toenail begins to grow into the soft flesh (sulcal tissue) and sets off an inflammatory response.
 It will usually become very painful, red, and swollen and may become infected with accompanying puss.
 It is usually the big toe that is affected.

-Sometimes an ingrowing toenail can be treated at home, but when it becomes very painful and infected it should be seen by a Podiatrist who will determine the best treatment to alleviate pain and promote healing.
+Sometimes an ingrowing toenail can be treated at home, but when it becomes painful and infected, it should be seen by a Podiatrist who will advise the best treatment to alleviate pain and promote healing.
 Nail Surgery is often the best solution for recurrent ingrowing toenails.

 2. Deformed or Thickened Toenails (Gryphosis):

-Deformed and thickened toenails can develop as a result of trauma and injury, practicing certain sports which involve lots of toe impact (football, running, rambling), and ill-fitting shoes.
+Deformed and thickened toenails can develop due to trauma and injury, practising certain sports involving lots of toe impact (football, running, rambling), and ill-fitting shoes.
 A fungal infection of the nail can also cause the nail to thicken.
-In the case of thickened nails, just a fraction of a millimeter extra thickness in nails can put excessive pressure on the nail bed.
-This causes soreness, and sometimes a breakdown of tissue under the nail, and then ulcerations.
-When nails are damaged or deformed, the nail can cut into the skin tissue, or leave the nail bed exposed and sore - raising the risk of infection.
+In the case of thickened nails, just a fraction of an extra millimeter thickness in nails can put excessive pressure on the nail bed.
+This causes soreness, sometimes a tissue breakdown under the nail, and then ulcerations.
+When nails are damaged or deformed, the nail can cut into the skin tissue or leave the nail bed exposed and sore - raising the risk of infection.

 What Are The Benefits of Toenail Surgery?

-Patients who come to The House Clinics are very relieved after the procedure is done, for the following reasons:
+Patients who come to The House Clinics are very relieved after the procedure for the following reasons:

 - Nail Surgery is a permanent cure to your problem